Human-in-the-loop Evaluation for Early Misinformation Detection: A Case Study of COVID-19 Treatments: A Case Study: COVID-19 Treatment Misinformation

 \paragraph{Intrinsic Evaluation.} Table \ref{tab:evaluation} presents the results for NBOW, RoBERTa, and CT-BERT.
 We observe that CT-BERT outperforms all other models, with an $F_1$ score of 66.7.
 Generally, we find that these models performed best in classifying tweets with {\sc Supporting} stance and worst on tweets with a {\sc No Stance} label.
 This latter result is possibly due to annotators classifying those tweets that might be irrelevant to the task as {\sc No Stance}.

-\subsection{Ranking of Trending Claims}
+\subsubsection{Ranking of Trending Claims}

-We first perform a preprocessing step to filter out tweets that are not supporting the claim, in addition to known approved treatments and near-duplicate claims.
-Following Twitter's COVID-19 misinformation policy violation guideline in $\S$\ref{sec:case_study}, we focus on tweets that advocate the efficacy of a treatment.
-Thus, we only consider tweets with a {\sc Supporting} stance towards the effectiveness of the extracted treatment.
-Next, we filter out tweets that mention common approved treatments listed in Table~\ref{tab:approved_treatements} in Appendix~\ref{appendix-approved_treatments}, which are prepared according to authorities and news agencies including the CDC and NYT.
-Finally, we cluster the remaining treatments based on word overlap (Jaccard similarity), and remove near-duplicates.

-\paragraph{Ranking Claims.} For the claims in each cluster, we count the number of tweets mentioning the claim both daily and cumulatively.
-Based on these counts, we compute trendiness on a given date using the one-tailed Fisher's Exact Test \citep{Fisher2010OnTI} which has been shown to be effective in rare event detection~\citep{moore-2004-rare-events,johnson2007improving,ritter2011data}.
-We then create daily trending claim lists by ordering treatments based on their $p$-values.
+Following Twitter's COVID-19 misinformation policy violation guidelines, we focus on tweets that advocate the efficacy of an unapproved treatment.
+Thus, we filter out tweets that mention common approved treatments listed in Table~\ref{tab:approved_treatements} in Appendix~\ref{appendix-approved_treatments}, which are prepared according to authorities and news agencies including the CDC and NYT.
+Upon determining stance on the filtered set, we only consider tweets with a {\sc Supporting} stance towards the effectiveness of the extracted treatment.
+Finally, we remove near-duplicates and cluster the remaining extracted treatments based on word overlap (Jaccard similarity) to enable treatment-level decision-making similar to \citet{basu-2013-powergrading}. \paragraph{Ranking Claims.} For the claims (treatments) in each cluster, we count the number of tweets mentioning the claim both daily and cumulatively.
+Based on these counts, we compute the claim's $p$-value on a given date using the one-tailed Fisher's Exact Test \citep{Fisher2010OnTI} which has been shown to be effective in rare event detection~\citep{moore-2004-rare-events,johnson2007improving,ritter2011data}.
+A claim's $p$-value is a measure of its trendiness denoted $z_i$ (\S\ref{sec:early_detection}) by which it is ranked relative to other claims.

 \paragraph{Detecting Novel Claims.} Based on the results of Fisher's Exact Test, our system automatically detects novel trending claims and flags them for manual inspection by content moderators.
-A claim is considered as newly trending if its $p$-value is less than a preset significance threshold ($\alpha$-level) and it has never been recognized as a top 100 trending claim previously (further details in Appendix~\ref{sec:appendix-ranking}).
-If the claim is judged to be misleading by a human moderator, our system then provides a list of individual tweets that {\sc Support} the misleading claim for manual inspection.
+A claim is considered as newly trending if it's $p$-value is less than a preset significance threshold ($\alpha$-level) and it has never broken this threshold previously (further details in Appendix~\ref{sec:appendix-ranking}).
+Using the notation from \S\ref{sec:early_detection}, if the claim ($c_i$) found to be newly trending on date $t_i$ is judged to be misleading by a human moderator, our system then provides a list of individual tweets ($\mathbf{S}_i$) that {\sc Support} the misleading claim for manual inspection.